-WHAT'S NEXT
+WHAT'S NEXT?

 Because monitoring of pathogens and indicator organisms is critical for potable reuse, specifically in determining whether treatment processes can sufficiently achieve stringent public health criteria, WRF will continue its work in this area.
-Indicator Viruses for Advanced Physical Treatment Process Performance Confirmation (4955) will identify and evaluate potential viral indicator(s) for assessing the performance of physical treatment processes during advanced water treatment for potable reuse.
+Indicator Viruses to Confirm Performance of Advanced Physical Treatment (4955) will identify and evaluate potential viral indicator(s) for assessing the performance of physical treatment processes during advanced water treatment for potable reuse.